Audi Car Finance Refunds: Check If You’re Owed Compensation

 • Payment History – This is the record of your monthly payment, which shall show how much you were overcharged and the difference from your initially agreed amount.
 Documents like these serve as payment proofs for when your refund amount is calculated.

 • Correspondence with Audi finance or your dealer – This is any form of conversation you have had with Audi, like emails, letters, and phone conversations.
-Keep any communication proof that mentions fees, terms, and commissions, as this can be crucial for your claim.
+Retain any written evidence that you have been sent information about the fees, terms and commissions.
+This will be of assistance to you in making your claim.

 Having these documents on hand will make the process smoother and strengthen your case when you file your claim.